damapak/ist303_spr2024/week03_slides.md

 ---
 ### Can we do better?
-- 'while True' should send warning bells ringing - easy to forget / make a mistake regarding breaking out of the loop
+- 'while True' is risky
 - using `len(var)-1` syntax can be error prone; have to remember if you need the -1 or not
 - do we need the last `if` check to break out of the loop?
-Having an `if` statement at the same indent level as another `if` can be hard to read/reason about
+- Having multiple `if` statements at the same indentation level can be hard to read/reason about

 _python has so many bulit-in functions, including methods for its data types, you want to start there: often clearer to use, optimized to run faster_